Cholesterol

 High Cholesterol

-Variance on the PEMT gene and suboptimal levels of betaine are associated with risk of metabolic stress (indicated by alterations in lipoproteins, triglycerides, glucose and liver function markers), examples being lower HDL-C, higher LDL-C and TC/ HDL-C. Choline is important for lipid transport (and insufficiency is associated with NAFLD, for example) and low betaine and low activity BHMT are associated with depleted choline.
-This is well accepted, although the exact mechanisms aren't fully understood (1).
+Variance on the PEMT gene and suboptimal levels of betaine are associated with risk of metabolic stress (indicated by alterations in lipoproteins, triglycerides, glucose and liver function markers), examples being lower HDL-C, higher LDL-C and TC/ HDL-C.

-Folate cycle SNPs, and particularly with the MTHFR C677T SNP ('red' AA) genotype could impact the supply of methyl folate, and subsequently the methyl transfer to the Methionine cycle via MTR.
-This can be proactively supported with methyl-folate (or food folates which are predominantly methyl-form) and the other B vitamin cofactors - particularly B2, B3 and B6 (these are important as they support the recycling of the folate and regeneration of methyl-folate).
+Folate cycle SNPs, and particularly the MTHFR C677T SNP ('red' AA) genotype could impact the supply of methyl folate, and subsequently the methyl transfer to the Methionine cycle via MTR.
+This can be proactively supported with methyl-folate (or food folates which are predominantly methyl-form) and the other B vitamin cofactors – particularly B2, B3 and B6 (these are important as they support the recycling of the folate and regeneration of methyl-folate).

 The methyl group is transferred from methyl-folate to B12 (by the MTR gene) to enter the Methionine cycle.
 The B12 part of the picture may compromised (genetically) by FUT2, TCN2 and/ or MTRR (also check the MUT gene on the Transsulphuration pathway).
-It may be useful to check B12 levels (if B12 is low, then the methyl group has no where to be transferred on to - B12 - and then off it again to homocysteine).
+It may be useful to check B12 levels (if B12 is low, then the methyl group has nowhere to be transferred on to – B12 – and then off it again to homocysteine).
 So if the folate (and B2, B3, B6) part of the process, is supported without ensuring B12 is sufficient then the B12 would be the sticking point.
 The B vitamin dependent part of the Methionine cycle is known as the 'long route' for removing/ recycling homocysteine by methylating it to methionine.

 If homocysteine is still high, this would likely be a factor in inflammation, and would also indicate that either the 'long route' or the 'slow route' or both are not working optimally.